 “Atlanta is the payments capital of the world and the hottest city in fintech, making it a perfect location for no-holds-barred discussion of the state of our rapidly changing world as it relates to such key verticals as payments, capital markets, digital assets and insurance,” said Evans.

-The Distributed: Markets conference is designed, produced and offered by BTC Inc., parent company of Bitcoin Magazine, Distributed, The Distributed Ledger, yBitcoin and other platforms.
+Disclaimer: The Distributed: Markets conference is designed, produced and offered by BTC Inc., parent company of Bitcoin Magazine, Distributed, The Distributed Ledger, yBitcoin and other platforms.

 Distributed: Markets is one of a series of BTC Inc. events addressing important trends and developments in key industry verticals.